Skip to content

 And because you can’t join a group and propose a different schedule to what’s already there, look for a community that meets your preference.

-Many groups will share their meeting times before joining.
-Look at these times and decide which schedule works for you.
-And then, consider whether you prefer in-person meetings, online video sessions, or a combination of both.
+Many groups will share their meeting times on their information page.
+Go through available times and decide which schedule works for you.

-This HSP support group is created and run by Julie Bjellend – a Psychotherapist specializing in High Sensitivity.
+This HSP support group is created and run by Julie Bjelland – a Psychotherapist specializing in High Sensitivity.

 It’s a membership-based HSP community bringing together fellow HSPs to discuss life’s issues and support anyone who needs it.